Ghostkey316/Ghostkey-Humanity-Mirror/README.md

 ## Timezone Handling
 All timestamps use `datetime.now(timezone.utc)` via a helper `utcnow()` to avoid naive/aware warnings.
 This ensures consistent behaviour across the app and tests.

+## Deployment

+The app is a standard Streamlit project and can be deployed to services such as [Streamlit Community Cloud](https://streamlit.io/cloud) or any platform that can run a Python web server (e.g. Vercel with a Dockerfile).

+## Contributing

+Pull requests are welcome!
+Please run the unit tests with `pytest -q` and ensure code is formatted before submitting.

+## License

+This project is released under the [MIT License](LICENSE).

 ---
 Built by `ghostkey316.eth` for the OpenAI hackathon.